RobertAnthonyDevelopment/markdowneditor/README.md

 ## Overview

 This is a simple graphical Markdown Reader/Editor built using Python's `tkinter` library.
 The application allows users to write Markdown, convert it into HTML, and view the rendered HTML in real-time.
 Users can also open and save files, making this a useful tool for Markdown-based content creation.
-[Download Markdown Editor EXE](https://www.dropbox.com/scl/fi/n3t01cnsmbnck2lhzfeah/markdowneditor?rlkey=bgjavj4yv69c50rjbog2odd5w&st=rvs7w4hr&dl=0)

 ## Features